 Rahu and Ketu are not physical bodies.
 They are the two mathematical points where the Moon's orbit crosses the Sun's apparent path.
 Because the Moon's orbital plane precesses, these intersection points move slowly backward through the zodiac, completing one full nodal cycle in roughly 18.6 years.
 In the mean-node framework used by most almanacs, this is a steady retrograde motion rather than a planet-like alternation between direct and retrograde phases.
 Jyotish almanacs therefore mark them as vakri by default.

 This permanent retrograde state is part of why the nodes are read as the chart's karmic axis.
-They are always pulling against the direction of conventional planetary motion, pointing toward what the chart owner has left unfinished from earlier work and toward what now asks for inward attention.
+They are always pulling against the direction of conventional planetary motion, pointing toward what has been left unfinished from earlier work and what now asks for inward attention.
 Some technical calculations recognise an occasional direct phase for the nodes for short windows, but the practical reading in modern Vedic astrology treats them as retrograde throughout.
 The full mechanics of the nodal axis, including effects in every house and the karmic story it tells, are covered in the dedicated piece on Rahu and Ketu, the shadow planets.

 Reading Retrograde Planets in Your Chart